Kn0wledqe/rbx-classify/README.md

 end
 ```

 You can also bind a callback to intercept when your class is destroyed called `::__cleaning(...)`.
 This callback will yield the destruction and cleanup process until it finishes execution.
-It is also the first step in the cleanup chain, so you can still access class memory and marked disposables.
+It is also the first step in the cleanup chain, so you can still access class memory and marked trash.
 Example:

 ```lua
 function MyClass:__cleaning(...)